-Winning the War on Commensal Rodents and Snakes with the EntomoBiotics Inc. Rodent & Snake Control System (RSCS™)
+Winning the War on Commensal Rodents with the EntomoBiotics Inc. Rodent & Snake Control System (RSCS™)

 Many Americans who were adults in April and May of 1993 remember those months vividly, as a frightening time when a mysterious fatal disease, never before known to man, first reared its ugly head.

 This unexplained pulmonary illness occurred in “the Four Corners,” an arid portion of the southwestern United States where four states — Arizona, New Mexico, Colorado and Utah — intersect at a single geographic spot.
 The region hosts the Hopi, Ute, Navajo, and Zuni Nation American Indian Reservations.
 Near that intersection of four U.S. States, in April of 1993, a young, healthy Navajo woman arrived at an emergency room in Gallup, New Mexico.
 She had flu-like symptoms and complained of shortness of breath.
 On examination doctors found her lungs filled with fluid, and though the physicians and nurses did all they could, she soon died.
 Five days later, the deceased woman’s fiancee, a young, healthy Navajo man, fell ill while traveling to her funeral.
 An ambulance was called, but he stopped breathing on the way to the Indian Medical Center emergency room, and despite paramedics performing CPR he could not be revived.
 The similarity of his symptoms and those leading to the death of his betrothed led the Emergency Room doctors to report his death to the New Mexico Department of Health.
 Soon it was discovered that, within the previous six months, a total of six other mystery deaths with identical symptoms had occurred.
 Shortly afterward an additional dozen new cases were reported.